You want to apply Asylum-seeking children

 Children’s asylum process is different from the process for adults.
 Here you will find information about the rights of children when they apply for asylum.
 We also have information directly aimed at children who apply for asylum.

 The Convention on the Rights of the Child contains the UN’s provisions on the special rights of children.
-All persons under the age of 18 are considered children, and the Convention on the Rights of the Child states that children are individuals with their own rights, not the property of parents/legal guardians or other adults.
+All persons under the age of 18 are considered children, and the Convention on the Rights of the Child states that children are individuals with their own rights, not the property of parents or other adults.
 The Convention on the Rights of the Child is part of Swedish law, and the rights it specifies apply to all children living in Sweden, no matter whether they are Swedish citizens, live here temporarily, or are asylum seekers.

 According to the Aliens Act, in each individual case concerning a child, the best interests of the child must be taken into account.
-This means that the best interests of the child must be taken into account in every part of the asylum process: in the child’s reception in Sweden, in investigations, in assessments for humanitarian reasons, and in the event of a rejection or expulsion decision.
+This means that the best interests of the child must be taken into account in every part of the asylum process: in the child’s reception in Sweden, in investigations, in assessments of humanitarian reasons, and in the event of a rejection or expulsion decision.

 Read more about the UN Convention on the Rights of the Child on UNICEF’s website External link.